Welcome to the third part of this series aimed to help you unleash a power never seen on Earth using the Almighty Vim.

 What did we learn in this article?

-• The flag g is often used with the substitute command.
+is often used with the substitute command. - The global command

-• The quickfix list is a global list of positions in different files.
-You can apply any command to them with :cdo.
+- The quickfix list is a global list of positions in different files.
+You can apply any command to them with

 Vim is easy to learn but hard to master: that’s great, because we never stop improving!